ElandVarse/elandvarse/README.md

 <img align="right" width="260" height="260" src="https://i.imgur.com/QUTw7vq.gif">
 I'm a Front-End Developer who sometimes moonlights as a Back-End Developer

-<br/> Basically, I break stuff on both sides and then fix it beautifully.
+<br/> Basically, I break stuff on both sides and then fix it.
 <br/> I like to draw, play guitar and building things — from pixel-perfect interfaces to questionable side projects.
 <br/><br/> In the moment waiting for The Winds of Winter.
 <br/><br/>